nnellans/bash-guide/README.md

 function_name
 ```

-Use Positional Parameters to pass arguments to a Shell function:<br />*(Positional Parameters will be discussed in more detail later)*
+Use Positional Parameters to pass arguments to a Shell function:

 ```shell
 # defining the function